BonfaceKilz/BonfaceKilz/content/post/2017-06-27-interesting-thoughts.md

 > This minding of other people's business expresses itself in gossip,
 > snooping and meddling. and also feverish interest in communal,
 > national and racial affairs.
 In running away from ourselves we either
-> fall on our neighbour's shoulder or fly at his thought.*
+> fall on our neighbor's shoulder or fly at his thought.*

 ***